bryanlammon/supra/manual.md

 This is useful only if the output docx file has a "Small Caps" style.
 So a [custom reference file](https://pandoc.org/MANUAL.html#option--reference-doc) that includes this style is necessary.
-Both of Supra's supplied custom references include a "Small Caps" style (though the Century Schoolbook custom reference does not use true small caps; it uses Word's built-in small caps functionality).
+Supra's supplied custom references include a "Small Caps" style (though the Century Schoolbook custom reference does not use true small caps; it uses Word's built-in small caps functionality).

 #### Offsetting